-Error: Azure Functions Runtime is unreachable.
-Click here for details on storage configuration
+"Error: Azure Functions Runtime is unreachable.
+Click here for details on storage configuration."

-Storage account deleted
+Storage account was deleted

-Start by looking up your storage account name in your Application Settings.
+Start by looking up your storage account name in your application settings.
 Either

-Storage account application settings deleted
+Storage account application settings were deleted

 Required application settings